What Is Identity Fraud?

 - with intent to obtain any property or an interest in any property;

-– with intent to cause disadvantage to the person being personated or another person;
+- with intent to cause disadvantage to the person being personated or another person; or

 - with intent to avoid arrest or prosecution or to obstruct, pervert or defeat the course of justice.

 So, what if you like some people hate the name your parents gave you and represent yourself by a fictitious name, can you be convicted of identity fraud?
 The answer at least for now is no. The person personated must be a real one, whether dead or alive, so if you identify yourself as a fictitious character, you are not guilty of s.
-403 offence.
+403 offense.
 However, oddly enough, as it often happens in law, while the personated individual must be a real person, there is no requirement for this person to be identified in order to get a conviction.
 As long as the court is satisfied that John Smith is a real human being, the prosecution does not have to prove beyond a reasonable doubt which particular John Smith you personated.

 The amending legislation which came into force in 2010, introduced another twist to s.
 403 by providing that an identity fraud charge can be made out through the use of another person’s identity information.
-In other words, personation can include either making representations of being another person, or using that other person’s identity information as if your own.
-The identity information means any information – including biological or physiological information – of a type that is commonly used alone or in combination with other information to identify or purport to identify an individual, including a fingerprint, voice print, retina image, iris image, DNA profile, name, address, date of birth, written signature, electronic signature, digital signature, user name, credit card number, debit card number, financial institution account number, passport number, Social Insurance Number, health insurance number, driver’s licence number or password.
+In other words, personation can include either making representations of being another person or using that other person’s identity information as if your own.
+The identity information means any information – including biological or physiological information – of a type that is commonly used alone or in combination with other information to identify or purport to identify an individual, including a fingerprint, voice print, retina image, iris image, DNA profile, name, address, date of birth, written signature, electronic signature, digital signature, user name, credit card number, debit card number, financial institution account number, passport number, Social Insurance Number, health insurance number, driver’s license number or password.